By Radical Yes Founder & Brand Director Kerryn Moscicki.

 3. Care for your belongings.
 At Radical Yes we passionately advocate care and repair of all products.
 This includes practicing a monthly full moon ritual of loving your shoes.
 Waterproofing, polishing and moisturising uppers.
 After all these items are on your feet, bearing the brunt of your daily life – it is not reasonable – or sustainable - to expect things to last without some care and attention.

-As Rose Marcario, CEO of Patagonia explains "as individual consumers, the single best thing we can do for the planet is to keep our stuff in use longer.
+As Rose Marcario, Ex-CEO of Patagonia explains "as individual consumers, the single best thing we can do for the planet is to keep our stuff in use longer.
 This simple act of extending the life of our garments through proper care and repair reduces the need to buy more over time—thereby avoiding the CO2 emissions, waste output and water usage required to build it."

 Small choices big change